zedseven/Alien-Defense/README.md

 I pretty much just uploaded it here to have a permanent archive of it, but if you for some reason make a modification or change, I'd love to see it!

+## Controls

+Use `WASD` to navigate, click or hold down left-mouse to shoot, and press `Q` to open and close the map/shop menu.

+If using the orange **Flash** guns, press `R` to reload.

+On the map, click a reticule to select a spot to place a turret, then click the turret you want to put there on the left.
+You can then buy it with the button on the bottom right.

 ## Some Pictures

 ![One of the maps, 'Triangle'.](/Assets/Textures/Map%20Pictures/TriangleCollage.png "One of the maps, 'Triangle'.")